 About Spinal Meningiomas

 The exact cause of spinal meningioma is not known.
 The tumors are four times as likely to appear in women than men.
-However the rare malignant form of meningiomas are more commonly found in men.
+However, the rare malignant form of meningiomas is more commonly found in men.
 The tumor tends to occur in people around the age of 45.

 Common Symptoms of a Spinal Meningioma